 Resignation Letter Due to Relocation Examples

-In general, there is no requirement for you to share details about why you are leaving a job in your resignation letter.
-In fact, being discrete is advantageous — there's no reason for your employer to have details about personal circumstances on file, especially after you've departed the company.
+In general, under at-will employment laws, there is no requirement for you to share details about why you are leaving a job in your resignation letter.
+In fact, being discrete is advantageous—there's no reason for your employer to have details about personal circumstances on file, especially after you've departed the company.

 Why and How to Mention Relocation in a Resignation Letter